-Target contingent performance share grants to the Named Executive Officers in 2016 represented one-half of the executives' total target longterm incentive opportunity.
-As with the restricted common stock grants, target grants were determined by dividing this portion of the executive's long-term incentive opportunity by the price of the Company's common stock, which was calculated by taking an average of closing prices reported on the NYSE during the last twenty trading days of 2015.
+Target contingent performance share grants to the Named Executive Officers in 2017 represented one-half of the executives' total target long-term incentive opportunity.
+As with the restricted stock unit grants, target grants were determined by dividing this portion of the executive's long-term incentive opportunity by the price of the Company's common stock, which was calculated by taking an average of closing prices reported on the NYSE during the last twenty trading days of 2016.

-In 2016, the O&C Committee approved contingent performance share long-term incentive opportunities that will vest, if at all, in March 2019 based on the Company's achievement of: 1) RONA performance compared to that of the HPPG and 2) the Company's bookings growth compared to targeted bookings growth under the Company's operating plan.
-The O&C Committee currently believes that the RONA financial measure and bookings measure are well correlated to shareholder value creation.
-The O&C Committee also believes that placing increased weight to comparisons with the HPPG and the Company's operating plan, rather than the market in general, will help ensure that performance is measured in a more transparent manner and will not benefit disproportionately from general market movement.
+In 2017, the O&C Committee approved contingent performance share long-term incentive opportunities that will vest, if at all, in March 2020 based on the Company's achievement of: 1) ROIC performance relative to WACC and compared to that of the HPPG and 2) relative TSR compared to that of the HPPG.
+The O&C Committee currently believes that the ROIC and TSR measures are well correlated to shareholder value creation.
+The O&C Committee also believes that placing increased weight to comparisons with the HPPG, rather than the market in general, will help ensure that performance is measured in a more transparent manner and that the Named Executive Officers will not benefit disproportionately from general market movement.
+The ROIC metric is calculated by taking the spread between the Company's three-year average of ROIC and three-year average of WACC.
+The TSR metric is measured over the three-year performance period to determine the percentile rank within the HPPG.